jundalisay/spblist/content/en/material/solutions/levitation.md

 - Egyptian pyramid blocks and other ancient blocks made lighter for easier construction

- This is done through "atom-shaking" which aligns atoms to allow qosts (virtual spacetime particles called 2nd Element in Cartesian Physics) to pass through.
+This is done through "atom-shaking" which aligns atoms, by changing their state, to allow qosts (virtual spacetime particles called 2nd Element in Cartesian Physics) to pass through.

+Since gravity is caused by the qosts/2nd Element, then letting them pass through reduces their gravitational push-force on the body.

-This alignment is done through the force of the aether or soa (substance of aether) since the aether is the superior Element or Layer.
+This alignment is done through the effort of the aether or soa (substance of aether) since the aether is the superior Element or Layer.
 We notate this force as Effort or `E`.
 This then matches our universal equation `E::Gl`

 {{< i s="/graphics/super/egl.jpg" a="The Eagle" c="" >}}